 NCDA is a national non-profit organization which represents cities and counties nationwide which administer U.S. Department of Housing and Urban Development (HUD) funding.
 All of NCDA's members administer CDBG, but many also directly administer the HOME Investment Partnerships (HOME) Program, created in 1992.
-Besides CDBG and HOME funds, many of NCDA's members also administer the following HUD programs: Emergency Shelter Grants Program, Continuum of Care funding (Supportive Housing Program, Shelter Plus Care Program, and the Section 8/Moderate Rehabilitation Program), Housing Opportunities for Persons with AIDS (HOPWA), Brownfields Economic Development Initiative, Section 108 Loan Guarantees, and Lead Hazard Reduction funding.
+Besides CDBG and HOME funds, many of NCDA's members also administer Section 108 loans, Continuum of Care funding, Emergency Solutions Grants program, Housing Opportunities for Persons with AIDS (HOPWA), and Lead Hazard Reduction funding.

 NCDA has a Board of Directors comprised of community development professionals from across the country.
 The Board meets twice a year and is headed by an Executive Committee consisting of the President, Immediate-Past President, Vice-President, and Secretary/Treasurer.
 NCDA also has several subcommittees (see Subcommittees Page) which help staff in formulating policy and also help to carry-out the work of the association.